Treating Trigger Finger

 Trigger finger occurs when the tissue inside your finger or thumb becomes inflamed.
 Mild cases can be treated without surgery.
 If the problem is severe, surgery may be needed.
 Your doctor will discuss your options with you.

 For mild symptoms, your doctor may have you rest the finger or thumb.
 You may also be told to take anti-inflammatory medications.
 These include ibuprofen or aspirin.
-If swelling remains, you may be given an injection of medication in the base of the finger or thumb.
-Cortisone is often used for this.
+You may be given an injection of medication in the base of the finger or thumb.
+This typically is a steroid, such as cortisone.